tymyrddin/tymyrddin.github.io/_posts/2017-12-19-powering-the-digital.md

 Environmental and climate change concerns have led to energy-efficient networking research.
 To gain some insights into whether this makes sense and what we can possibly do, I have used the method from [The Energy and Emergy of the Internet by Barath Raghavan and Justin Ma](https://www.icsi.berkeley.edu/pubs/networking/energyandemergy11.pdf).
 The Internet architecture makes assessing its components hard to do.
 The problem is compounded by new developments in the Internet architecture, mostly to do with functional off-loading, for example of mobile traffic to Wi-Fi, femtocell and Integrated Mobile Broadcast and video traffic via the development of CDN's.

-Raghavan and Ma's tables have been adapted for the new developments and updated with (inferred) data from Internet statistics.
+Raghavan and Ma's tables have been adapted for the new developments and updated with (inferred) [data from Internet sites](#resources).
 Though crude, this suffices for gaining insight from asking more questions in a global context.
 For estimates regarding worldwide energy and electricity consumption, IEA reports were used and the significant data visualised.

 - [How much energy and electricity is consumed worldwide in total?](#how-much-energy-and-electricity-is-consumed-worldwide-in-total)
 - [How much energy is required to construct, and run and maintain the internet?](#how-much-energy-is-required-to-construct-and-run-and-maintain-the-internet)